cityuhkai/OrionEdit/README.md

 ## 🤗 Disclaimer

-This repository is built upon [Qwen-Image](https://github.com/QwenLM/Qwen-Image) and is released under the Apache 2.0 License, we thank [Magiclight.AI](https://magiclight.ai) for their support.
-This project is intended for academic research and the AIGC community.
-Most images are AI-generated or from public datasets.
+This repository is built upon [Qwen-Image](https://github.com/QwenLM/Qwen-Image) and is released under the Apache 2.0 License.
+We thank [Magiclight.AI](https://magiclight.ai) for their support in dataset collection and training resources.
+This project is intended for academic research and the broader AIGC community.
+Most of the released images are AI-generated or sourced from public datasets.
 For any concerns, please contact us; we will promptly review and remove inappropriate content.